Clean and Restore Your Oven Racks with Baking Soda and Vinegar

 Step 4.
 Wipe and scrub off residue

 Wait for the foaming reaction, then soak the racks in hot water for a few hours.
 Baking soda paste will soften the grime so you can scrub it easier.
 Take the racks out of the soaking water.
 Use a scrub brush or scouring pad to remove residue from both sides.
-Be thorough, especially in the nooks and crannies where grease hides.
+Be thorough and persistent, especially in the nooks and crannies where grease hides.
 Rinse the racks well with hot water.

 Get your oven racks professionally cleaned!